-Though it’s probably one of the last things you may think of when decorating a room, the type of tables you choose (and the way you style them) can have a huge impact on the cohesiveness of your final design.
-End tables, nightstands, and coffee tables often make the perfect finishing touch to a design since, let’s face it, no room is really complete without them.
+Though it’s probably one of the last things you may think of when decorating a room, the type of tables you choose (and the way you style them) can have a tremendous impact on the cohesiveness of your final design.
+End tables, nightstands, and coffee tables often make the perfect finishing touch to a design since no room is really complete without them.

 Unfortunately, these surfaces often end up becoming a dumping ground for clutter.
 In order to avoid this, and enhance the overall look of your room, the best course of action is to take a little time to decorate your end tables and use them to accentuate your room’s style.